qdercon/pstpipeline/README.md

 - **model checks**:
-    - ```check_learning_models``` is a simple function to output plots of the group-level means for each of the free parameters, plus some visual model checks for MCMC chains (traces, rank histograms)
+    - ```check_learning_models``` is a simple function to output plots of the group-level means for each of the free parameters, plus some visual model checks for MCMC chains (traces and rank histograms for each of the chains)

 - **plotting functions**: